United States of America

 Electricity and Plug Standards

-Electrical sockets (outlets) in Barbados are very similar to the electrical outlets found in the United States and Canada, and if your appliance has a North American plug, it's possible that you won't need any adapter at all in order to plug in there.
+Electrical sockets (outlets) in the Dominican Republic are very similar to the electrical outlets found in the United States and Canada, and if your appliance has a North American plug, it's possible that you won't need any adapter at all in order to plug in there.
 However, there are two potentially very important physical differences that may need to be addressed with an adapter: grounding and/or polarization.
 If your plug has one or both, and the socket doesn't, then the plug may not physically be able to fit into the socket without an adapter.

 In the case of a North American appliance plug, grounding is accomplished by the third, round pin beneath and below the two vertical blades on the plug.
 Polarization is accomplished by the left vertical blade being taller than the right, so that the plug can't be inserted upside down.
 U.S. and Canadian sockets are required to be both grounded and polarized.
 But in Central and South America, the Caribbean, Japan and other areas which use U.S. style sockets, grounding and polarization often are not required, and in fact, the majority of sockets in many of these areas do not accept the taller blade and/or the third grounding pin.
 This will prevent a North American appliance plug from being able to plug into these sockets, if the plug is either grounded or polarized.